mlatner/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Michael Latner is a professor of political science at Cal Poly San Luis Obispo.
 His research interests include voting rights, representation and electoral system design.
-He is a Senior Fellow at the Union of Concerned Scientists' Center for Science snd Democracy, and serves as a faculty scholar at Cal Polys' Institute for Advanced Technology and Public Policy.
+He is a Senior Fellow at the Union of Concerned Scientists' Center for Science and Democracy, and serves as a faculty scholar at the Cal Poly Institute for Advanced Technology and Public Policy.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.